 A hardware problem, power failure, or software problem can cause the program to terminate unexpectedly.
-This article describes how the Project Recovery Manager can help you recover your project data should this happen.
+This article describes how the Project Recovery Manager can help the user recover project data in the event of the aforementioned occurring.

 Project Recovery Manager